Non-classicality of the molecular vibrations assisting exciton energy transfer at room temperature

-The field of quantum optics has developed a solid framework to quantify the non-classicality of bosonic fields \cite{Davidovich96}.
-It therefore provides useful conceptual and quantitative tools to investigate non-classicality of the harmonic vibrational degrees of freedom of interest in this work.
-From the perspective of quantum optics, non-classicality arises if the state of the system of interest cannot be expressed as a statistical mixture of coherent states defining a valid probability measure, this then leads to non-positive or highly singular values of the Glauber-Sudarshan $P$-function or the Wigner function\cite{Scully97}.
-However, experimental characterization of these distributions is not always a straightforward task.
-Alternatively, it is of interest to investigate signatures of non-classicality.
-For a single-mode field, a sub-Poissonian occupation number distribution quantified by the Mandel's $Q-$parameter \cite{Mandel79} is a signature of deviations from classical behaviour.
-The Mandel $Q-$parameter characterizes the departure of the occupation number distribution $P(n)$ from Poissonian statistics through the inequality
+{\bf Characterising non-classicality. } The field of quantum optics has developed a solid framework to quantify the quantum properties of bosonic fields \cite{Davidovich96}.
+It therefore provides excellent conceptual and quantitative tools to investigate non-classicality of the harmonic vibrational degrees of freedom of interest in this work.
+From the perspective of quantum optics, quantum behaviour with no classical counterpart i.e. on-classicality, arises if the state of the system of interest cannot be expressed as a statistical mixture of coherent states defining a valid probability measure \cite{Scully97}.
+This then leads to non-positive values of a phase-space quasiprobability distribution such as the Glauber-Sudarshan $P (\alpha)$-function\cite{Scully97}.

+where $\chi(\xi)$ is the characteristic function of the bosonic quantum state.
+However, highly singular behaviour of $P(\alpha)$ can make its characterisation challenging both theoretically and experimentally.
+To overcome this, verification of the non-classicality of a quantum state can be done by constructing a regularised distribution $P_w(\alpha)$ as the Fourier transform of a filtered quantum characteristic function $\chi_w(\xi)$ \cite{Kiesel10, Kiesel11} as explained in the methods section.
+Negativities in this regularised distribution are necessary and sufficient condition of quantum behaviour with no classical analogue \cite{Kiesel10} and offer a significant advantage over other distributions, such as the Wigner distribution, which can be positive for quantum states that are truly non-classical.

+As an alternative to phase-space distributions, signatures of non-classicality can be observed in the fluctuations of the bosonic field.
+For a single-mode, negative values of the Mandel's $Q-$parameter \cite{Mandel79} can be a signature of non-classical behaviour.
+It characterises the departure of the occupation number distribution $P(n)$ from Poissonian statistics through the inequality

+where $\langle \hat n \rangle$ and $\langle \hat n^2 \rangle$ denote the first and second moments of the bosonic number operator $\hat n$ respectively.
+Vanishing $Q$ indicates Poissonian number statistics where the mean of $\hat n$ equals its variance as it is characteristic of classical wave-like behaviour i.e. a coherent state of light.
+For a chaotic thermal state one finds that $Q=\langle \hat n \rangle >0$ indicating that particles are `bunched'.
+A Fock state is characterised by $Q< 0$ indicating that particle occupation is restricted to a particular level.
+Inequalities involving occupation probabilities of nearest number states can similarly witness non-classical occupation fluctuations \cite{Klyshko96}.

+In what follows we use the above framework to investigate the non-classical behaviour of the vibrational motions that drive excitation dynamics in prototype dimers present in a variety of antennae proteins of photosynthetic systems.